python3statement/pycon-2017/proposal.md

 > "Four shalt thou not count, neither shalt thou count two, excepting that thou then proceedeth to three."

-Python 3 has been around for now more than eight years, and most of the Python ecosystem is now available both on Python 2 and Python 3, often using a single code base.
-It comes a time in the lifespan of such libraries when the authors start to consider stopping support for Python 2 in a new major version.
+Python 3 has been around for now more than eight years, and much of the Python ecosystem is now available both on Python 2 and Python 3, often using a single code base.
+There comes a time in the life of such libraries when the authors start to consider stopping support for Python 2 in a new major version.

-While the above statement seem to be relatively simple it was (or is depending on the merge-state of various patches) relatively difficult to achieve without wreaking havoc for Python 2 user.
+While the above statement seem to be relatively simple, it was (or is, depending on the merge-state of various patches) relatively difficult to achieve without wreaking havoc for Python 2 users.

-As any maintainer of relatively widely used library, we deeply care about "not breaking user space", and adventured in the rabbit-hole of Packaging (and of Caerbannog).
+Like any maintainer of a widely used library, we care deeply about "not breaking user space", and thus we ventured into the rabbit-hole of Packaging (and of Caerbannog).

-We'll narrate our tale through the amending on peps, our journeys with the knights of setuptools, contribution to the Castle of pypa/Warehouse, fights the dragons of Pip, and errance in the unittest-less land of PyPI legacy.
+We'll narrate our tale through the amending of PEPs, our journeys with the knights of setuptools, contribution to the Castle of pypa/Warehouse, fights with the dragons of Pip, and errands in the unittest-less land of PyPI legacy.

-At the end off the above tale, the careful beholders will be aware of the hazards of migrating their libraries to Python 3 only, aware of the pitfalls
+By the end of the above tale, the careful beholder will be aware of the hazards of migrating their libraries to require Python 3, and of strategies for overcoming these issues.

 Description
 ===========

-This talk will have 3 main category,
+This talk will have 3 main categories:

-In the first part we will focus on the hiccups that can arise if one want to release a new major version of a program/library which focus on being compatible with Python 3 only, or at least lay the ground work to prepare this transition.
-There are many way that the transition can be done, with most of them having their advantages and drawbacks.
-In particular most of the solution often advocated on the internet can break on Python 2 systems increasing the chasm between Python 2 and Python 3 users comforting the former one that Python 3 was a "bad idea" and isolating the later one in the illusion of "it works on my machine".
+In the first part we will focus on the hiccups that can arise if one wants to release a new major version of a program/library which focus on being compatible with Python 3 only, or at least lay the ground work to prepare this transition.
+There are many ways that the transition can be done, with advantages and drawbacks to each.
+In particular, most of the solution often advocated on the internet can break on Python 2 systems, increasing the chasm between Python 2 and Python 3.

 Audience
 ========

-Any library Authors, But in particular library authors interested in releasing a version of their library to be Python 3 only without breaking Python 2 users system.
+Any library authors, but in particular library authors interested in releasing a version of their library to require Python 3 without breaking Python 2 users' systems.

 Users and developers of Python 2 libraries, who want to make sure their system don't upgrade to incompatible package version.

-User and developers of Python 3 libraries that do care about Python 2 users and developers.
+User and developers of Python 3 libraries who care about Python 2 users and developers.

 Objective
 =========

- - Make user and developers aware of Python 3 statement as a resource to inform users and developers that some packages are migrating to Python 3 only and how to do it without breaking user system.
+ - Make users and developers aware of the [Python 3 statement](http://www.python3statement.org/) as a resource to inform users and developers that some packages are migrating to require Python 3, and how to do it without breaking users' systems.

- - Make user aware that they should be using pip 9+ and setuptools 24.3+ not to break their Python 2 installation.
+ - Make users aware that they should be using pip 9+ and setuptools 24.3+ to avoid problems in their Python 2 installation.

- - Make developer aware of the recent changes in Python Packaging (`python_requres` metadata) and how to make use of it.
+ - Make developers aware of the recent changes in Python Packaging (`python_requres` metadata) and how to make use of it.

- - The traps not to fell into if you plan to release a Python 3 only package version.
+ - The traps not to fall into if you plan to release a Python 3 only package version.